michaelknowles/ztag/readme.md

 - vid
 - story

+### Tags

+Tags are automatically converted to lowercase to help prevent duplication.

 ## Requirements

 The environment variable `ZDIR` is required to be set.
 This is where the tags will be created.

 # Backlog

+- Refactor to better facilitate unit testing
+- If the given file is a symlink, apply the tag to the actual file and not to the symlink
-- Decide on some way to set accepted types without hard-coding into the code.
+- Decide on some way to set accepted types without hard-coding